 You run ollama run qwen3:8b in the terminal.
 It responds instantly.
 You open the OpenClaw dashboard or TUI.
 You type a message.
 The typing indicator appears.
 No response ever comes.
 CPU usage spikes to 50%.
 Ollama loads the model into memory.
 But nothing reaches the UI.

-WSL2 networking.
 If you're running OpenClaw in WSL2 and Ollama on the Windows host (or vice versa), 127.0.0.1 doesn't always resolve correctly across the boundary.
 Issue #29120 documents this exact scenario.
-The fix: use the WSL2 IP address from hostname -I instead of localhost.
+Two fixes:

 For more context on how OpenClaw's agent architecture actually works and why it needs such large context windows, our explainer covers the system prompt structure and gateway model.